ajwills72/rminr/docs/README.md

 * [Reasons to use R](why-r-student.html).
 Why this course uses R to analyse data.

+* [Further reading](resources.html).
+A list of other Creative Commons resources about using R.

 ## Putting R to work
 _Experiential learning activities, later in Semester 1 of Stage 1_